tedkotz/rpglog/DnD-campaign-notes-2021.md

 The party traded Illanthal's head for access to the portal to Mechanus.

-After passing thru the portal, Tempus was affected by PLanar shock, -1 to all d20 rolls until given a full chance to recover.
+After passing thru the portal, Tempus was affected by Planar shock, -1 to all d20 rolls until given a full chance to recover.

 The party found themselves deep inside a formian hive surrounded by a dozen formian warrior demanding they comply and join the hive as workers.